 All-in-all, this adds up to medium sized teeth.
 Nothing too scary, but not as puny as those of most colubrid species.

 Ah, and now the question we’ve all been waiting for!
 And the answer is… it depends.
-Overall Ball Python bites aren’t painful, but there are two types of bite.
+Ball Python bites hurt a little, but probably not as much as you’d expect.
+Overall Ball Python bites aren’t very painful, but it’s important to remember that there are two types of bites.

 The first type is the defensive or aggressive bite.
 This is a light tap, almost like a high five.
-It lasts a second and feels like very quick pin pricks.
+It lasts a second.

 The second type is the feeding response bite.
 If you aren’t careful feeding a Ball Python, you can get bitten.
-When a bite occurs during feeding, the snake will often hang on and warp around your hand/arm for a few seconds until they realise their mistake.
-This type of bite feels like getting your finger caught on brambles and is more painful than an aggressive bite.
+When a bite occurs during a feeding, the snake will often hang on and warp around your hand/arm for a few seconds until they realise its mistake.

 Personally, I’ve been bitten by a lot of creatures, from Boas to hamsters, and I don’t find Ball Python bites painful.